AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/track-the-participant-engagement.md

 description: Learn how Instructors use the real-time participant engagement indicator in Live Hub to monitor browser focus, chat activity, and poll participation.
 ---

-# Track participant engagement in Live Hub
+# Track participant engagement

 Participant engagement in Live Hub gives Instructors a real-time view of Learner engagement during a live session.
 It combines browser focus, chat activity, and poll participation into a single engagement level, shown as a green, yellow, or red indicator.
 Use it to spot dips in attention and adjust your delivery in real time.

-The engagement meter is calculated and displayed only during a live session.
-It's not available after the session ends.

-## View the participant engagement

 The participant engagement displays the average engagement level of all learners in the main room at a given point in time.
-The level refreshes as soon as a learner joins the session.
+The level refreshes as soon as a Learner joins the session.

+The participant engagement is calculated and displayed only during a live session.

 >[!NOTE]
 >